 If you're going off to college in a really cold climate, some sort of parka is definitely a must to keep warm on the walk to class.

 Puffers are a great option for a winter jacket that is still warm but makes an outfit a little cuter than a parka.

-I really only ever used a purse when I went out to hold my phone and cards and maybe some chapstick.
-These two are the perfect size (I have the first one and it's the perfect crossbody).
+I really only ever used a purse when I went out to hold my phone and cards and maybe some lipstick.
+These two are the perfect size (I have the second one and it's the perfect crossbody).

 Having a good black bootie and some white sneakers is all you really need.
 Anything that's comfortable for class is perfect!
 This is what majority of girls in college wear.

 8. Going Out Shoes